CarlWangChina/MuChin-V2-6066/README.md

 #### Component Models

-For the reproducibility of specific modules discussed in our paper, we provide the fine-tuned weights for our CLAP-based retrieval model and the Qwen-based lyric generation model.
+For the reproducibility of specific modules discussed in our paper, we provide the fine-tuned weights for our CLAP-based retrieval model and other models.
 These are available at our Hugging Face Model repository:
 `huggingface.co/karl-wang/ama-prof-divi`

 ---